paccao/Clicker/ideas.md

         -   you planted x amount of trees, y amount of trees died, z[] was your timeline for this game session

 -   Game balancing

     -   Maybe make the scaling stat updates based on a mathematical function - like for example:
         -   Bézier curves
         -   De Casteljau's algorithm
             -   https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm

+-   A Villager is displayed on the screen when purchasing upgrades.

 ## Todo